 Annuity

 A regular payment from an insurance company made for an agreed period of time (usually up to the death of the recipient) in return for either a cash lump sum or a series of premiums which the policyholder has paid to the insurance company during their working lifetime.

 ARCC

 L&G Re Audit, Risk and Compliance Committee.

-Best estimate liabilities ("BEL")

-The probability-weighted average of best estimate future cash flows, discounted using risk-free term structure of interest rates (adjusted for a MA where appropriate).
+В Best estimate liabilities ("BEL") The probability-weighted average of best estimate future cash flows, discounted using risk-free term structure of interest rates (adjusted for a MA where appropriate).
+Bermuda Solvency Capital Requirement ("BSCR") This is the BMA's regulatory capital requirement.

-BMA
+Bermuda Monetary Authority ("BMA")

 The Bermuda Monetary Authority was established by statute in 1969.
 It supervises, regulates and inspects financial institutions operating in the jurisdiction.
 It also issues Bermuda's national currency, manages exchange control transactions, assists other authorities with the detection and prevention of financial crime, and advises Government on banking and other financial and monetary matters.

+BReC

+Bermuda Delegated Reinsurance Committee.